SSWConsulting/SSW.Rules.Content/rules/do-you-include-the-name-of-the-person-you-address-on-the-first-line/rule.md

 :::
 :::
 ::: good
-Figure: Good Example - When addressing multiple people, include each addressee's name as a separate heading
+Figure: Good example - When addressing multiple people, include each addressee's name as a separate heading
 :::

 ::: greybox
-**Tip:** You can add a heading in Outlook by typing Control+Alt+3.
+**Tip 1:** You can add a heading in Outlook by typing Control+Alt+3.
+**Tip 2:** When sending from apps/devices that don't allow headings, at least make the names **bold**.
 :::

 **Video:** [Top 10+ Rules to Better Email Communication with Ulysses Maclaren](https://www.youtube.com/watch?v=LAqRokqq4jI).